Katamaze/WHMCS-Action-Hook-Factory/README.md

 [Get the Code »](https://github.com/Katamaze/WHMCS-Action-Hooks/blob/master/hooks/AutoLoginToAnyPanelFromMyServices.php)

-## Related Service in Into Ticket Sidebar
+## Related Service in Ticket Sidebar

 Customers can specify the related service/domain on ticket submission but once the ticket has been sent the information is no longer visible.
 This hook makes sure that related service is always included in ticket sidebar (if specified).